Knight Capital's board said to be split on rival buyout offers

 The Jersey City-based firm, however, became vulnerable to a takeover this summer when a software glitch left it nearly bankrupt, leading a group of investors to step in with $400 million in emergency capital.

-The rescue deal was led by Jefferies and included Getco, as well as Blackstone Group LP, TD Ameritrade Holding Corp , Stifel Financial, and Stephens Inc.
+The rescue deal was led by Jefferies and included Getco, as well as Blackstone Group LP (BX.N), TD Ameritrade Holding Corp AMTD.N, Stifel Financial (SF.N), and Stephens Inc.

 As part of the deal, Getco investor General Atlantic, as well as Blackstone and TD Ameritrade, were given seats on Knight's board.